The Boogie Man Will Get You: Production

 The Boogie Man Will Get You was the final film that Boris Karloff made under his contract with Columbia, and the studio were hoping to build on the success of the Broadway play Arsenic and Old Lace, which Karloff was appearing in at the time.
 Production of the film took place while the play was on hiatus in summer 1942.
 There are many similarities between the film and Arsenic and Old Lace, including the presence of eccentric characters and the premise of dead bodies in the basement.
-As previously with the films he made with Columbia, Karloff was cast in the role of a "mad scientist", as he had been in The Man They Could Not Hang (1939), Before I Hang (1940), The Man With Nine Lives (1940), and The Devil Commands (1941).
+As previously with the films he made with Columbia, Karloff was cast in the role of a "mad scientist", as he had been in films such as The Man They Could Not Hang (1939), Before I Hang (1940), The Man with Nine Lives (1940), and The Devil Commands (1941).

 The screenplay was written by Edwin Blum in four weeks, based on a story by Hal Fimberg and Robert B. Hunt, adapted by Paul Gangelin.
 Although the film is a comedy-horror, Blum described the studio's aims as creating a "goose pimple" film; Blum explained that he "was and still [is] incapable of writing a straight horror film".
 Before filming began, Jack Fier had been named as the producer, but Colbert Clark took over from him.

-The set for the laboratory and its exotic scientific equipment initially was to include a visible woman, a clear live-sized plastic figure "with lights denoting various nerve-centers," but this was dropped after the Production Code Administration, which enforced the "no nudity in fact or in silhouette" prohibition of the Motion Picture Production Code, raised questions regarding this transparent unclothed model.
+The set for the laboratory and its exotic scientific equipment initially was to include a visible woman, a clear live-sized plastic figure "with lights denoting various nerve-centers", but this was dropped after the Production Code Administration, which enforced the "no nudity in fact or in silhouette" prohibition of the Motion Picture Production Code, raised questions regarding this transparent unclothed model.

 Columbia planned a publicity campaign to promote the film, polling film critics to compile a list of the ten best on-screen villains.
 The studio assumed that Karloff and Lorre would come high on the list, but the top three were all Disney characters: the witch from Snow White and the Seven Dwarfs, the wolf from Three Little Pigs, and the cat from Pinocchio.
 The studio consequently abandoned this publicity idea.